The Haitian Revolution vs. Other Revolutions

 Ways of fighting

-Like many other revolutions, the Haitian revolution utilized untraditional warfare methods.
+Like many other revolutions, the Haitian Revolution utilized untraditional warfare methods.

 Foreign support